 We can adapt a few things from non-hunters while in the woods.
 Deer are not afraid of talking humans.
 They understand what movement patterns they use, and they understand that they use actual hiking trails.
 Common people do not step off trails in the woods; hunters do.
 We can curb these behaviors by walking at consistent paces going to our hunting spots, and using common walking trails as means of entry.
 Often we can overlap tree stand locations with walking trails as an advantage over what would commonly be considered poor wind direction entries.

 Other clever methods can be as seemingly crazy as talking to a friend (or even to ourselves) on the phone while walking in.
 Deer will see us as a passing everyday human posing no threat to themselves.
 This trick can often throw deer off once we are off of the man-made walking trails.
 It can cause both confusion and curiosity, as they are experiencing things outside a threatening behavior.
 Many hunters relate stories of having deer walk in on them after they have already shot a deer and were talking on their phones.

 The Trick of Curiosity

-To find out more, check out the book dedicated to part-time hunters and urban/suburban hunting tactics: The Urban Deer Complex
+To find out more, check out the book dedicated to part-time hunters and urban/suburban hunting tactics: The Urban Deer Complex 2.0